The first hill is the hardest

 Why meeting evaluations are unreliable and how we can improve them

 What is the purpose of a meeting?
-Unless we’re talking about special events, which are about transitory celebrations and entertainment (nothing wrong with these, but not what I’m focusing on here), isn’t the core purpose of a meeting to create useful long-term change?
-Learning that can be applied productively in the future, connections that last and reward, communities that grow and develop new activities and purpose—these are the key valuable outcomes that meetings and conferences can and should produce.
+Excluding special events, which are about transitory celebrations and entertainment (nothing wrong with these, but not what I’m focusing on here), isn’t the core purpose of a meeting to create useful long-term change?
+Learning to apply productively in the future?
+Connections that last and reward?
+Communities that grow and develop new activities and purpose?
+These are the key valuable outcomes that meetings and conferences can and should produce.

 Unfortunately, humans are poor objective evaluators of the enduring benefits of a session they have just experienced.

-Probably the most significant reason for this is that we are far more likely to be influenced by our immediate emotional experience during a session than by the successful delivery of what eventually turn out to be long-term benefits.
-We like to think of ourselves as driven by rationality, but as Daniel Kahneman eloquently explains in Thinking, Fast and Slow we largely discount the effects that our emotions have on our beliefs.
-Although information provided by lectures and speeches is mostly forgotten within a week, the short-term emotional glow fanned by a skillful motivational speaker can last long enough for great marks on smile sheets.
-And paradoxically, the long-term learning that can result from well-designed experiential meeting sessions may not be consciously recognized for some time.
+Probably the most significant reason for being poor evaluators in the short term is that we are far more likely to be influenced by our immediate emotional experience during a session than by the successful delivery of what eventually turn out to be long-term benefits.
+We like to think of ourselves as driven by rationality.
+But as Daniel Kahneman eloquently explains in Thinking, Fast and Slow we largely discount the effects that our emotions have on our beliefs.
+Information provided by lectures and speeches is mostly forgotten within a week.
+But the short-term emotional glow fanned by a skillful motivational speaker can last long enough for great marks on smile sheets.
+Paradoxically, the long-term learning that can result from well-designed experiential meeting sessions may not be consciously recognized for some time.

 How can we improve meeting evaluations?

-If we want meeting evaluations to reflect real-world long-term change, we need to use evaluation methods that allow participants to report on their meeting experiences’ long-term effects.
+Want meeting evaluations to reflect real-world long-term change?
+Then we need to use evaluation methods that allow participants to report on their meeting experiences’ long-term effects.

 This is hard—much harder than asking for immediate impressions.
-Once away from the event, memories fade, our professional lives center around our day-to-day work, and we are less open to refocus on the past.
+Once away from the event, memories fade.
+Our professional lives center around our day-to-day work, and we are less open to refocusing on the past.

 While I haven’t formulated a comprehensive approach to evaluating long-term change related to meetings, I think an effective long-term meeting evaluation should include the following activities: